Last updated: June 1, 2026

 More information on the larger projects can be found in my Research tab!

-Postdoctoral Researcher in Heyduk Lab
+Postdoctoral Researcher in the Heyduk Lab

 University of Connecticut, Connecticut, USA